Has-A Relationship in Java

-In addition to Uses-A relationship and Is-A relationship that represents inheritance, one more relationship is commonly used in object-oriented programming.
+In addition to the Uses-A relationship and the Is-A relationship that represents inheritance, one more relationship is commonly used in object-oriented programming.
 This relationship is called Has-A relationship in Java.

-When an object of one class is created as a data member inside another class, it is called Has-A relationship.
-In other words, a relationship in which an object of one class has a reference to an object of another class or another instance of the same class is called Has-A relationship.
+When an object of one class is declared as a data member (instance variable) inside another class, it is called a Has-A relationship.
+In other words, a relationship in which one class contains a reference to an object of another class (or sometimes the same class) is known as a Has-A relationship.

 Has-A Relationship Realtime Examples

-1. A most common real-time example of Has-A relationship in Java is “A person has an address”.
+A most common real-time example of Has-A relationship in Java is “A person has an address”.
+The Has-A relationship represents that one class contains a reference to another class as its member.

 public class Address {